The-Grid-Data/Explorer/README.md

-# Welcome to The Grid's referance data explorer.
+# Welcome to The Grid's reference data explorer.
 This has been created as a way for data platforms to explore and get inspired by our data.
 It is easily deployable on Vercel.

 This uses our graphQL endpoint which can be found over at [docs.thegrid.id](https://docs.thegrid.id/)